Durrow, County Westmeath (civil parish)

-Durrow is one of 8 civil parishes in the barony of Moycashel in the Province of Leinster.
+Durrow is one of 8 civil parishes within the barony of Moycashel, situated in the province of Leinster.
 The civil parish covers 2256.4 acre.
 It is contiguous with the remainder of the Durrow civil parish, which is in County Offaly.

 Durrow civil parish, County Westmeath comprises 8 townlands: Ballybroder, Ballycahan, Cappalahy, Derrygolan, Frevanagh, Keeloge, Pallas and Rostalla.

 The neighbouring civil parishes are: Ardnurcher or Horseleap and Kilbeggan to the north, Rahugh to the east and County Offaly to the south and west.